intelliliu/nikita/README.md

 nikita
 ======

-a java serialize/deserialize framework base on protocol buffer,fast and light
+a java serialize/deserialize framework base on protocol buffer,fast and small

 appetite
 ======